kubafeqt/MouseHandleXY/README.md

 ## Use Case

-This app was created because my laptop's touchpad stopped working on Windows 10 due to a driver incompatibility.
+This app was created because my laptop's touchpad not working on Windows 10 due to a driver incompatibility.
 It allows full mouse control using only the keyboard.

 ## Planned Features and Innovations